tomanicholson/hello-world/README.md

 # hello-world
-Learning out to get my GitHub on!
+Well this is fun.
+Learning the wonderful world of GitHub.
+Lots of things to learn indeed!